Jean Kilbourne, ad critic and 'Lecturer of the Year,' to speak

 She has been deeply involved in the national campaign to stop the marketing of tobacco products to young people, and was the sole expert featured in a 1996 television special on this issue hosted by President Clinton and Linda Ellerbee.

-Tags: Advertising critic Bates Eating Awareness Association Center for Service-Learning Jean Kilbourne Psychology Club
+Tags: Advertising critic Bates Eating Awareness Association Center for Service-Learning Jean Kilbourne Psychology Psychology Club Sociology

 Leave a Reply